deepanshs/mrsimulator/docs/benchmark.rst

 Benchmark
 =========

-The primary objective in the design of the ``Mrsimulator`` library is to enable fast NMR lineshape simulation for amorphous materials.
+One of the objectives in the design of the ``Mrsimulator`` library is to enable fast NMR lineshape simulation for amorphous materials.
 For this, we have put a considerable effort into optimizing the library.
 The following benchmark shows the number of sites simulated per second for the shift and quadrupolar